 Mr. Albert represents clients in all types of complex litigation including matters concerning violations of federal and state antitrust and securities laws, mass tort/product liability and unfair and deceptive trade practices.
 Some of Mr. Albert's current major cases include In Re Automotive Wire Harness Systems Antitrust Litigation (E.D.
 Mich.); In Re Heater Control Panels Antitrust Litigation (E.D.
 Mich.); Kleen Products, et al. v.
 Packaging Corp. of America (N.D.
 Ill.); In Re Skelaxin (Metaxalone) Antitrust Litigation and In re Class 8 Transmission Indirect Purchaser Antitrust Litigation (D. Del.), in which he currently serves as co-lead counsel.
 Previously, Mr. Albert had a significant role in Marine Products Antitrust Litigation (C.D.
 Cal.); Baby Products Antitrust Litigation (E.D.
 Pa.); In re ATM Fee Litigation (N.D.
 Cal.); In re Canadian Car Antitrust Litigation (D. Me.); In re Broadcom Securities Litigation (C.D.
 Cal.); and has worked on In re Avandia Marketing, Sales Practices and Products Liability Litigation (E.D.
 Pa.); In re Ortho Evra Birth Control Patch Litigation (N.J.
 Super.
 Ct., Middlesex County); In re AOL Time Warner, Inc. Securities Litigation (S.D.N.Y.); In re WorldCom, Inc. Securities Litigation (S.D.N.Y.); and In re Microsoft Corporation Massachusetts Consumer Protection Litigation (Mass.
 Super.
 Ct.).

-Judge Hochberg previously served as the United States Attorney for the District of New Jersey, and Deputy Assistant Secretary of the United States Treasury Department, as well as in the private practice of law.
+Judge Hochberg previously served as The United States Attorney for the District of New Jersey, and prior to that, she was Deputy Assistant Secretary of the U.S. Treasury Department.
+She has twice been confirmed by the U.S. Senate.
+Judge Hochberg has also spent many years in the private practice of law; as Legal Assistant to the Chairman of the SEC; and as a top official in a bank regulatory agency.

 An accomplished litigator, Jonathan M. Plasse has more than 30 years of experience in the prosecution of complex cases involving securities class action, derivative, transactional and consumer litigation.
 He has played a key role in litigating many of the most high-profile securities class actions ever filed, including architecting significant settlements and aggressive corporate governance reforms to protect the public and investors alike.
 Currently, he is prosecuting securities class actions against Schering-Plough, Fannie Mae and Morgan Stanley.